Back to all issues

 • India — GSTN released an offline tool for the Invoice Management System (23 April 2026).

 A quiet week for rates, a busy one for plumbing.
-Three authorities shipped operational machinery — the kind of change that never makes headlines but lands on a finance team’s to-do list immediately.
+Five authorities shipped operational machinery — the kind of change that never makes headlines but lands on a finance team’s to-do list immediately.
+A clear secondary thread runs through it: the UAE and Mexico moves are both continuous-transaction-control (CTC) e-invoicing infrastructure, the structured-invoice layer the rest of this list quietly depends on.

 Europe